Peach and Prosciutto Salad (High Protein & Healthy)

 Peach and Shrimp Coastal Salad Variation

-For a lighter, “shore-side” feel, you can swap the chicken for seafood.
-I recommend using the lemon-garlic shrimp prep from my High Protein Shrimp Avocado Salad.
-Shrimp cooks in only 3 minutes, making this an even faster option for a busy weeknight dinner or a quick weekend lunch.
+If you want a lighter, seafood-based dinner, swap out the grilled chicken for fresh shrimp.
+I recommend using the lemon-garlic shrimp preparation from my high-protein shrimp avocado salad.
+Shrimp cooks in only 3 minutes, making this an incredibly fast option for busy nights.

 FAQ: Peach and Prosciutto Salad Mastery